Are you looking for a new specialty day camp? Do you live near a place that offers SCUBA lessons? If so, this post may be of interest to you.

 Day 6: Beach Dive

 We meet at the beach for their first ocean dive.
-After the dive there is usually time to spend some time playing in the sand and water.
+After the dive there is usually time to spend playing in the sand and water.

 THINGS TO CONSIDER